2010 Slovak political reform referendum

-A referendum on political reform was held in Slovakia on 18 September 2010, following a successful petition started as a civil activity along with foundation of the radical neo-liberal Freedom and Solidarity (SaS), which later became the third-largest party in the National Council.
-401,126 signatures were collected, with 386,000 found valid.
+A referendum on political reform was held in Slovakia on 18 September 2010, following a successful petition started as a civil activity along with foundation of the Freedom and Solidarity (SaS).
 The referendum failed to meet the turnout threshold required under the Constitution of Slovakia, with only 22.8% of the electorate voting: far below the 50% required.
 Large majorities voted in favour of all six proposals, with between 70% and 95% supporting each proposal.

+Background

+The referendum was the initiative of SaS's leaders, who had promoted the campaign as "Referendum 2009".
+Its organizers aimed to hold the referendum at the same time as the first election SaS was contesting, the June 2009 European parliament election.
+A second target period was late May, during municipal elections in Slovakia.
+However, the referendum was ultimately held the following year.

 Referendum

-The referendum asked six questions, which had been promoted collectively by SaS as 'Referendum 2009' under their plan to hold such a referendum in 2009:
+Then Slovak president Ivan Gašparovič set the date for the referendum after SaS collected 401,126 signatures for it, 386,000 of which were found to be valid.
+The referendum asked six questions: